Supersymmetry and multicriticality in a ladder of constrained fermions: The model

-The 1-particle states can be chosen to be eigenstates of the translation operator $T$, with eigenvalues $t_l=e^{2\pi i l/5}$ with $l=0,\ldots,4$.
-All these states, with the exception of the state with $l=0$, are supersymmetric ground states with $E=0$ since
+The translationally invariant state ${1 \over \sqrt{5}}(1,1,1,1,1)$, with energy $E=5$, is the superpartner of the state with zero particles.
+The supersymmetric groundstates can be chosen to be the eigenstates of the translation operator $T$ with eigenvalues $t_l=e^{2\pi i l/5}$ with $l=1,\ldots,4$.

 For $N=5$, OBC, the Witten index is